lmsqueezy/laravel/README.md

 #### Past Due Status

 If a recurring payment for a subscription fails, the subscription will transition in a past due state.
-This means it's no longer a valid subscription and won't be active until the customer has updated their payment info and the open invoice has been paid.
+This means it's still a valid subscription but your customer will have a 2 weeks period where their payments will be retried.

 ```php
 if ($user->subscription()->pastDue()) {